When it comes to investing your money, there are countless brokerages and advisors from which to choose.

 As an investor with Fidelity, you have access to an excess of 13,000 varieties of mutual funds along with 3,700 mutual funds that don’t attract transactional fees (NFTs).

-That said, if your fund manages to sell within 60 days after purchase, you would be charged a redemption fee amounting to $49.95.
-Typically, funds trades cost $0 for sale and $49.95 for a buy trade.
+That said, if your fund sells within 60 days of purchase, you will be charged a redemption fee amounting to $49.95.
+This fee is paid directly to the fund and not to the broker.

 Lastly, Fidelity recently launched a robo-advisor called Fidelity Go.

-The minimum balance is $0 and the annual asset management fee is 0.35% which is reasonable.
+The minimum balance is $0 and the annual asset management fee is 0.35% which is fairly reasonable for a robo-advisor coming from one of the titans in the brokerage world.

-Your money will be invested in a variety of mutual funds.
-The strategy will be based on your goals and risk tolerance as well as age and other factors.
+Your money will be invested in a variety of mutual funds and the portfolio strategy will be based on your goals and risk tolerance as well as age and other factors.
 However, it is important to understand this does not come with access to an advisor you can communicate with directly.

 Looking at Fidelity and Personal Capital, you may find that they have many differences.
 Fidelity is designed for the average Joe, do-it-yourself investor.
 It has low minimum balance requirements and low fees.
 Fidelity has extensive tools and research information available to investors.